ARGOeu-Metrics/secmon-probes/README.md

 For the CREAM CE job submission we use a script heavily based on the [Italiangrid CREAM-CE direct job submission metrics](https://wiki.italiangrid.it/twiki/bin/view/CREAM/DjsCreamProbeNew).
 Our version of `cream_jobSubmit.py` is modified so it submits a job payload containing all the security passive checks, it retrieves the output and posts the results to Nagios.

+## HTCondor-CE tests

+We use the [jess grid job submission library](https://gitlab.cern.ch/etf/jess/) to submit a test job and retrieve the results.
+The etf_run.sh script, that is submitted with the job payload, executes the passive checks and stores their results in JSON files.
+The jess library retrieves the job output, reads the JSON files and posts the results to Nagios.

 ## Directory structure

 * `src/arc`: ARC Nagios Plugins configuration file
 * `src/CREAM`: CREAM direct job submissions files
+* `src/HTCondor`: HTCondor-CE payload executable script and probe list
 * `src/WN-probes`: Passive checks
 * `src/probe-src`: Source code of RDSModuleCheck
 * `src/probes` : Active checks